-The results will show you the changes in clicks, sessions, conversions, units ordered, gross revenue, and net revenue.
+The results come back in detailed metrics reports with easy-to-read charts and graphs.
+You can see the changes in clicks, sessions, conversions, units ordered, gross revenue, and net revenue.

 Disadvantages of Listing Dojo

-Listing Dojo does not use an algorithm to declare a winner for you, nor does it determine a statistically insignificant test.
+Listing Dojo does not use an algorithm to declare a winner for you, nor does it determine whether your test was statistically significant.
 Instead, you have to figure out your A/B test’s winner on your own after looking at the data.
 This can create muddy results that might not help you improve your product listing at all.

 You cannot test keyword variants with Listing Dojo.